Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

 After this lesson, students should be able to:

 What is soil?
 Where does it come from?
 Soil develops from a parent rock being broken down into small particles over thousands of years due to two major processes: erosion and weathering.
-Erosion is when rocks disintegrate due to the movement of elements such as water, wind or ice.
+Erosion is when rocks disintegrate due to the movement of elements such as water, wind or ice, caused by the flow of energy and the cycling of the Earth's materials.
 Weathering is when rocks disintegrate simply due to contact with the atmosphere.
 Both processes can vary greatly by location and over time, resulting in many different types of soils.
 In other words, many types of soils exist because of differences in parent rock material, climate, topography and time.

 What is soil and why is it important?
 Soil has allowed for the existence of many life forms we know today.
 It provides plants with a place to grow and meets most of their nutritional needs.
 Soil that is able to support plant life is made of both organic and inorganic matter.
 Organic matter is matter that is biological.
 The soil's organic matter includes materials that are capable of being decayed, like decomposing plants and the remains of once-living organisms.
 Inorganic matter is matter that comes from mineral.
 Inorganic matter in soil includes things such as weathered rock and minerals, as well as air and water.
 An average soil consists of about 95% inorganic matter and 5% organic matter.